VanshSh/NextJsUdemyCourse/README.md

 - You need to add one subfolder for each parallel route that you want to add.
 - Add naming convention for that subfolder is : `@archive` and `@latest` and add page.js in both the subfolder
 - Now in such case `layout.js` file does not only have the {children} prop but the one parameter for each parallel route with the name given after the `@` sign.
-- Make sure that whenever you are working with the parallel routes, all the subfolder should support all kind of routed.
+- Make sure that whenever you are working with the parallel routes, all the subfolder should support all kind of route .
 - To fix this Nextjs has deault.js file which is used to handle the default route.
 - If both the page.js and default.js has same code / functionality then you can get rid of the page.js and use the default.js file only